-Calum Chambers 2022 - Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more
+Calum Chambers - Net Worth, Salary, Sponsors, Girlfriend, Tattoos, Cars, and more

 Calum Chambers Net Worth and Salary

 Calum has been playing professional football for almost a decade now and has earned some money through his footballing career.
-The net worth of Calum is estimated at around £7 million.
-The market value of the player as of 2022 is £8.7 million.
+The net worth of Calum is estimated at around £21 million and this includes his earnings .
+The market value of the player as of now is £12 million.

-Calum’s current salary with Aston Villa is not available as of now.
-When he was at Arsenal, He was earning around £2,704,000 per year.
+He is earning around £1,664,000 per year and his earnings are low when compared to previous seasons.

 Calum Chambers Club Career